robinpokorny/git3moji/index.md

 ### License

 To the extent possible under law, authors have waived all copyright and related or neighboring rights to *git3moji*.

+Emoji character artwork and copyright belong to their respective creators.

 <center>
   <a href="http://creativecommons.org/publicdomain/zero/1.0/"><amp-img src="{{ site.baseurl }}/images/cc-zero.png" alt="CC0" height="31" width="88"></amp-img></a>